HarisTahir2003/Logistic-Regression/README.md

 ## Introduction

-Logistic regression is a statistical method used for binary or multi-class classification that models the relationship between a dependent binary variable and one or more independent variables.
+Logistic regression is a Machine Learning technique used for binary or multi-class classification that models the relationship between a dependent binary/multi-class variable and one or more independent variables.
 Unlike linear regression, which predicts continuous outcomes, logistic regression predicts the probability of an outcome.

  This assignment provides a clear and concise example of how to implement multi-class logistic regression from scratch using Python.
 ## Installation Requirements